nais/doc/docs/naisjob/README.md

 curl -X POST http://127.0.0.1:4191/shutdown
 ```
 This is done from inside your pod-container.

+### CloudSQL-proxy sidecar
+CloudSQL-proxy sidecar does not support turning off remotely.

 ### Securelogs
 Securelogs runs on Fluentd, and Fluentd exposes an endpoint to shut itself down.